Kisky3/TOEIC/README.md

 3.`concede`: to admit as true, correct or proper, to give as a right.

 4.`convention`: generally accepted practice; a meeting or formal assembly, as of representatives or delegates.

+5.`cross-reference`: a note directing the reader from one place in a book to another place in the same book.